subramanya1997/subramanya1997.github.io/README.md

-# My blog
+# Academic website
+This is my academic website.
+I used a pre existing template and modified it according to my needs.
-This is my blog, uses Jekyll.
+Built uses Jekyll.

 ### Instructions to run.